Lakamark/flexible-framework/README.md

 I should find some alternatives or to develop my own feature.
 The theory of the courses is still up to date.

 ## Why do you want to create your own framework?
 It is a good question.
-Let me explain the reason:

-They are some good PHP frameworks already exist (Symfony, Laravel CakePHP etc.)
+They are some good PHP frameworks already exist (Symfony, Laravel CakePHP etc.) You're right.
+Let me
+explain the reason:
 1. I want to improve my PHP.
 2. I am looking at some challenges.
 3. The big frameworks have their own pattern (MVC) Model-Controller-View.